APPLICATIONS FOR EMPLOYMENT IN THE VICTORIAN GOVERNMENT IN THE 19TH CENTURY.

 - Remember to supply your own address, including if possible, an email address.

-When someone requests a file I keep a note of their details, and place a CONNECTION FOUND next to the relevant entry.
+When someone requested a file I have kept a note of their details, and placed a CONNECTION FOUND next to the relevant entry.
 If in the future someone else requests the same file, I put the two researchers in touch with one another.
+As this webpage is now some twenty years old however, I have found that many of the older email addresses are no longer working, so have discarded those references, and the ‘Connection Found’ entry prior to 2016.